-To install the Windows version of L&TT:
+To install the current Windows version of L&TT:

-- Download or copy the self-extracting executable file to a temporary location. - 2.
+- 1. Download or copy the self-extracting executable file to a temporary location. - 2.
 Double-click the self-extracting executable file to launch the installer.
 The InstallShield Wizard screen is displayed. - 3.
 Click Next.
-Read the program license agreement.
-If you agree to the terms, select I accept the terms in the license agreement and click Next >.
-The Customer Information screen is displayed. - Enter your customer information and click Next.
-The Setup Type screen is displayed. - 5.
-Select the desired setup type.
+Read the program license agreement and click Yes if you agree to and accept the terms of the license agreement.

+- 4. Read the readme file for any last-minute changes to the documentation, then click Next.
+The Select Features screen is displayed. - 5.
+Select the desired components to install and click Next.